 If you are eating in your work environment (break room, office, etc.), maintain 6 feet distance between you and others.
-Remove your face covering in order to eat, then put it back on.
-Wipe surfaces in common areas (tables, refrigerator handles, coffee machines, etc.) after using.
+Individuals should not sit facing one another.
+Only remove your mask or face covering in order to eat, then put it back on.
+Wipe all surfaces in common areas (tables, refrigerator handles, coffee machines, etc.) after using.